RNGDelak/ord-transposition/alogrithm.md

 The main idea of this is to accelerate the progess of approaching the target ordinal to be converted

-This can be achive by introducing stronger function than Successor, which will result in a speed up in several **Magnitude**
+This can be achive by introducing stronger function than Successor, which will result in a speed up in several magnitude

 But importantly, if a = b then N.YourCustomOps(a) = M.YourCustomOps(b) or else everything will fall apart